 The Old School Model

-My husband, Richard Kaye relates a story in which he completed a high school math quiz by writing only the answers, not showing the work.
+My husband, Richard Kaye, relates a story in which he completed a high school math quiz by writing only the answers, not showing the work.
 His teacher gave him a failing grade.
 He complained, saying that he knew the answers in his head.
 He didn’t need to go through the steps to show his work.
 He then proceeded to prove it by having his teacher give him problems, which he then solved in his head.
 Because of the right/wrong school model, his way of solving the problems was unacceptable.
-Whether he got the problems right or not, The teacher considered his way of doing it wrong.
+Whether he got the problems right or not, the teacher considered Richard’s way of doing it wrong.
 I will celebrate the day when schools accept that there are many ways to achieve the right answer.
 I hope to see a day when children will be allowed to work on problems in ways that make sense to them.

 Mistakes as information